Is It Best To Use Ice Or Heat For Lower Back Pain?

-The aim of using heat therapy to treat back pain is to get the heat to penetrate deep enough to reach the damaged muscles and tissues.
+To make the most out of using heat therapy to treat back pain, you need to get the heat to penetrate deep enough to reach the damaged muscles and tissues.

-There are many ways to do this, which I'll go over in a moment, and they fall into two categories.
+And there are many ways to do this and they fall into two categories.

 The first way is the application of dry heat in the form of things like electric heating pads and heat wraps.

-These can work well but don't penetrate very deep, and can leave your skin feeling dehydrated.
+These can work well for surface pain but don't penetrate very deeply, and can leave your skin feeling a bit dehydrated.